Special conditions to loss of rent claims

 If at any time during the two calendar months prior to cover being requested, the tenants rental payments were in arrears for 10 days or more, excluding statutory holidays, then we will only provide cover under Section 2 Contents (excluding intentional damage) and Section 4 Legal Liability of this policy until such time as the tenant has maintained rental payments for two consecutive months without again falling into arrears of more than 10 days at any time.

-All loss of rent claims are subject to a seven day excess.
+All loss of rent claims are subject to an excess.
+Excess is 50% of one weeks rent or $250 whichever is the higher.
 The insurer will pay loss of rent from day eight of rent loss.